Skip to contents

 Character or data frame (optional behavior variable): This argument is interdependent with argument color_scheme.

-• If color_scheme = "single", color_dat should be a character vector of length 1 specifying the color to use, in a format recognized by R. For example, one can specify either "dodgerblue" or "#1e90ff" as input.
-One can also specify the argument as a call to rgb() (this just returns the hexadecimal color code as a character vector).
+• If color_scheme = "single", color_dat should be a character vector of length 1 specifying the color to use, in a format recognized by R. This includes named colors (e.g., "dodgerblue") or hexadecimal codes (e.g., "#1e90ff").
+One can also specify the argument as a call to rgb() (which simply returns the hexadecimal color code as a character vector).
 The default is "#3c8dbc".

-• The numeric limits are set as such (rather than, e.g., being inclusive or being 0 and 1) because the risk estimates only extend to 3 decimal places and it would not make sense to set a threshold of 0.001 or 0.999 (one could, of course, argue even less extreme values are also not terribly sensible, either, but 0.001 and 0.999 are unequivocal, simply based on how risk estimation and plotting work).
+• The numeric limits keep thresholds within the range that can be displayed sensibly for proportion estimates rounded to 3 decimal places.
+One could, of course, easily argue even less extreme values are also not terribly sensible, either, but 0.001 and 0.999 are unequivocal simply based on how risk estimation and plotting work.

 • The data frame can have up to 3 rows specifying pairs of threshold values and corresponding colors (threshold-color pairs) to use for values below the given threshold.